Tracking Type ADC -Up/Down Counter Analog to Digital Converter

-In the last tutorial, we have learned about counter-type ADC which is a single slope ADC with incrementing slope.
-Further, the counter value only increments up until it matches with the analog input voltage value.
+In the last tutorial, we learned about counter-type ADCs, which are single slope ADCs with an incrementing slope.
+Further, the counter value only increments until it matches the analog input voltage value.
 In simple words, the counter resets to zero after every single conversion.
 The counter counts only upward.
-Hence, it has only a positive slope and for other direction, the slope is simply zero.
+Hence, it has only a positive slope, and in other directions, the slope is simply zero.
 In order to resolve this issue, we can use a tracking type ADC.

-Tracking type ADC is an improved version of counter type analog to digital converter.
-The counter type analog to digital converter has a drawback that it resets itself for every new conversion.
-It starts its count again from zero onwards for every other conversion.
-Even a small change in the input voltage leads to the device reset.
-Therefore, to cater to this issue, another type of analog to digital converter based on a similar schematic as a counter type analog to digital converter was introduced which is known as a tracking type analog to digital converter.
-This post is an overview of the tracking type analog to digital converter, working, applications, advantages, and disadvantages.
+A tracking type ADC is an improved version of a counter type analog-to-digital converter.
+The counter type analog-to-digital converter has the drawback that it resets itself for every new conversion.
+It starts its count again from zero onward for every other conversion.
+Even a small change in the input voltage leads to the device being reset.
+Therefore, to cater to this issue, another type of analog-to-digital converter based on a similar schematic as a counter type analog-to-digital converter was introduced, which is known as a tracking type analog-to-digital converter.
+This post is an overview of the tracking type analog to digital converter, its workings, applications, advantages, and disadvantages.

-The schematic diagram of tracking type analog to digital converter and counter type is alike except for the counter.
-The tracking type analog to digital converter consists of a comparator, control circuit, an up-down counter, a digital to analog converter, and an output latch circuit that gives out the final binary outputs.
+The schematic diagram of the tracking type analog-to-digital converter and counter type is alike except for the counter.
+The tracking type analog-to-digital converter consists of a comparator, a control circuit, an up-down counter, a digital-to-analog converter, and an output latch circuit that gives out the final binary outputs.

 Tracking type ADC Circuit diagram blockdiagram